isi-buds/program-2024/project-descriptions/README.md

 ### Mentoring Team
-- David Sultzer, Psychiatry & Human Behavior
+- David Sultzer, Professor of Psychiatry & Human Behavior
 - Tiffany Hu, Medical Student, UCI
 - Dan Gillen, Chancellor's Professor and Chair of Statistics, UCI
 - Christina Monsserat Magana-Ramirez, Statistics PhD student, UCI

-### Description
+### Background
 Alzheimer’s disease (AD) has become a world-wide healthcare crisis.
 With the advancing age of world populations, the prevalence of AD is expected to increase dramatically over the next three decades, leading to enormous medical morbidity, family challenges, and healthcare costs.
 AD is characterized by abnormal amyloid protein plaques in the brain, along with associated pathophysiological processes.
 Memory impairment due to AD usually begins after age 70.

 People with Down Syndrome are at very high risk of developing AD early in adulthood, due to the overexpression of amyloid precursor protein associated with triplication of chromosome 21.
 Most with DS will have amyloid plaques of AD in the brain by age 40 and progressive cognitive decline by age 50.